Skip to main content

 Developer Development License: MIT AI 25%

-This component adds a fixed floating Back to Top button.
+I created this component to add a fixed floating Back to Top button.
 It becomes visible after the user scrolls 300px vertically; on click it triggers a smooth scroll to the top while playing a short visual animation on the icon.
-It does not expose public props: customization (threshold, image) is done by editing the source (index.js).
-The goal is to keep it lightweight and easy to reuse.
+I kept it simple without public props: customization (threshold, image) is done by editing the source (index.js).
+My goal was to keep it lightweight and easy to reuse.

 Tutorial Docusaurus React Live